Nomad (magazine)

-In the literary realm, Nomad played a singular role in having published Charles Bukowski at an early date.
-Nomads inaugural issue in 1959 featured two of Bukowski's poems, with Nomad publishing Bukowski before his first book, Flower Fist and Bestial Wail, appeared in 1960.
-Nomad used Bukowski's poem So Much for the Knifers, So Much for the Bellowing Dawns as a prologue to its "Manifesto" issue, because the poem epitomized the anti-academic tone Linick and Factor wanted to feature.
+Nomad was an early publisher of Charles Bukowski's work, featuring two of his poems in its inaugural issue, which predated Bukowski's first book, Flower Fist and Bestial Wail (1960).
+Bukowski's poem So Much for the Knifers, So Much for the Bellowing Dawns was used as a prologue to Nomad's "Manifesto" issue, because the poem epitomized the anti-academic tone that Linick and Factor wanted to feature.

 The "Manifesto" issue provided a format for statements of literary philosophy.
-The issue included one of Bukowski's best known essays, Manifesto: A Call for Our Own Critics.
+The issue included one of Bukowski's best-known essays, Manifesto: A Call for Our Own Critics.
 It also featured, among others, a contribution by William Burroughs, who contributed a selection from Minutes to Go.

-In the magazine's last issue, Nomad/New York, a special double issue (10/11, Autumn 1962), Factor wrote one of the first essays on what would become known as pop art, though he did not use term.
-The essay, "Four Artists", focused on Roy Lichtenstein, James Rosenquist, Jim Dine, and Claes Oldenburg.
-At the time Factor was a collector of the work of these artists and their contemporaries.
+In the magazine's last issue, Nomad/New York, a special double issue (10/11, Autumn 1962), Factor wrote one of the first essays on what would become known as pop art, though he did not use the term.
+The essay, "Four Artists," focused on Roy Lichtenstein, James Rosenquist, Jim Dine, and Claes Oldenburg.
+At the time, Factor was a collector of the work of these artists and their contemporaries.

-Also, the same issue saw John Bernard Myers, co-owner of the Tibor de Nagy Gallery, whom Factor knew from his collecting, introduce the phrase "New York School of Poetry" (as distinct from simply "New York Poets").
-He used the term in his introduction to a selection of poems in the issue.
+The same issue saw John Bernard Myers, co-owner of the Tibor de Nagy Gallery, introduce the phrase "New York School of Poetry" as a genre distinct from the broader "New York Poets."
 He categorized the common traits of Ashbery, Kenward Elmslie, Barbara Guest, Koch, O'Hara, James Schuyler, and others, as constituting a "New York School".